Our founder Delfina Entrecanales CBE gave a rare TV interview to BBC Arts Editor Will Gompertz on Artsnight

 Our founder Delfina Entrecanales CBE gave a rare TV interview to BBC Arts Editor Will Gompertz on Artsnight.
 Delfina is the final segment, 22 minutes into the programme, in which Will Gompertz investigates the thriving art market.

-A clip from the programme can be found on our Channel, courtesy of BBC2.
+A clip from the programme can be found on our Platform, courtesy of BBC2.